DavidKnight247/Genesis-Plus-GX/gcw0/opk-data/gcw0readme.txt

 Mask left bar (SMS) (On)
 The Master System often displays a vertical bar on the left of the screen.
 Setting this to 'On' will remove it.

+Sound (On)
+Turning off sound will improve emulation speed for Mega CD games and Virtua Racing.

+FM sound (SMS) (On)
+Select whether to use enhanced sound on a few Master System titles.
+A list of compatible titles is at the foot of this readme.

+Stop skipping (Off)
+This will disguise sound skipping for taxing Mega CD titles and Virtua Racing by filling in the gaps with the previous sound frame.
+This can be very effective for repetative sounds but can also cause an echoing effect.

 Optimisations (Off)
 Set to "Off", "On: Balanced" or "On: Performance".
 This will enable a number of optimisations for Mega CD games, Pier Solar and Virtua Racing.
 This setting has no effect on other games which should run full speed anyway.